These molasses crinkle cookies are chewy, easy to make and so delicious! They make the perfect addition to your holiday cookie boxes!

 - 1/2 teaspoon salt

 - Preheat oven to 350 F and line two baking sheets with parchment paper.
-Whisk together the flour, baking soda, ginger, cinnamon, and salt.
+Whisk together the flour, baking soda, ginger, cinnamon, allspice, cloves and salt.
 Set aside.

-- In the bowl of an electric mixer fitted with the paddle attachment, beat the cooled butter and sugars on medium until combined.
-Add the eggs and vanilla and beat until smooth.
-Mix in the molasses.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and sugars on medium until light and fluffy, about 2 minutes.

 - With the mixer on low speed add the dry ingredients and mix until combined.

-- Roll the cookie dough into 1 tablespoon sized balls.
-Roll the balls in the granulated sugar then in the powdered sugar.
-Place them 2 inches apart on a baking sheet.
+- Scoop the cookie dough into 1 tablespoon sized balls.
+Roll the balls in turbinado or granulated sugar.
+Place them 3 inches apart on a baking sheet lined with parchment paper.